Summer College 2015

 - Build and bust bridges – and learn about stress and strain

 - Canoe down Onondaga Creek and learn about water quality parameters and civil engineering

 - Visit a wind farm and learn about energy

-Students select a complimentary course from the Summer College Liberal Arts Course List (available in January 2015).
+Students select a complimentary course from the Summer College Liberal Arts course list.
 You can also consider another Summer College program as your second course of study.

 - Residential: $8,645

 - Commuter: $6,200